Shinichiro07/Red_Project/README.md

 # Red_Project
-Our project is an oppensource version of pokemon red
+Our project is an oppensource version of pokemon red.